TATTOOED: A Robust Deep Neural Network Watermarking Scheme based on Spread-Spectrum Channel Coding: Conclusions

 \section{Conclusions}

-In this paper we introduced \name, a novel white-box neural network watermarking technique based on CDMA spread-spectrum channel-coding.
-Our extensive evaluation showed that \name watermark incurs no penalty on the model performance, and it can be applied to any model architecture and task without modifications.

-We demonstrated that \name watermark remains unaffected by state-of-the-art watermark removal techniques based on fine-tuning and model parameter pruning thus improving the state-of-the-art for white-box watermarking of neural networks.
-Moreover, \name is significantly more efficient to watermark and verify the watermark presence in a DNN compared to previous watermarking techniques.
-The combination of robustness, practicality, and efficiency make \name a strategy of choice for DNN IP protection.
+This paper introduced \name, a novel white-box neural network watermarking technique based on CDMA spread-spectrum channel-coding.
+Our extensive evaluation showed that \name watermark incurs no penalty on the model performance, and it can be applied to a broad class of model architectures and tasks.
+We demonstrated that \name watermark remains unaffected by state-of-the-art watermark removal techniques, thus improving the state-of-the-art white-box watermarking of neural networks.
+Our evidence, reported in this paper and supported by our comprehensive evaluation, indicates that \name is more robust and secure against watermark removal attempts than prior work in this domain.
+The generality of \name coupled with its ability to ensure robustness and security, even in extreme adversarial settings, make \name a strategy of choice for DNN IP protection.